tonethar/IGME-230-Fall-2019/schedule.md

   - [Week 1A - Course Introduction](weekly/week-01A-notes.md)
   - [Week 1B - Review of banjo.rit.edu & FTP & .htaccess files](weekly/week-01B-notes.md)

-## <a id="week2">Week 2 : Big Concepts and HTML Markup
+## <a id="week2">Week 2 : Command-line UNIX & .htaccess files

- This week we will continue to look at web server scripting, and will cover enough server-side programming (PHP) to make you dangerous :-)
+ This week we will look at interacting with the web server file system on the command line, and learn how to configure certain server behavior with .htaccess files

  - [Week 2 - Introduction to PHP](weekly/week-02-notes.md)